Murphydbuffalo/hyp/README.md

 after 500 trials and stop the experiment, not realizing that after 1000 trials the result would not have been significant.

 On the other hand, you can also run your experiment for too long and get *too large of a sample size*.
 The larger your sample the smaller its standard deviation will be, and we determine statistical significance by measuring how many standard deviations from the mean a result is.
 Therefore, with a large enough sample size *any* result will be found statistically significant by virtue of the standard deviation being very small.
 This can mean running an experiment only to find a significant result that you don't care about, maybe a 0.00001% increase in some metric.

 What we want is the smallest sample size that will effectively find us significant results that we actually care about.

 "Effectively" means balancing the likelihood of false positives and false negatives in our experiments.
 There is always some chance of each.
 As we'll discuss below we can choose different levels of `alpha` and `power` to set the probabilities of false positives and negatives, and these parameters are part of what dictates the sample size we'll need.

 The sample size calculation also requires data about the existing control variant and something called the minimum detectable effect.

-So what are all of these things and why do you need to provide them in order to calculate the sample size?
+So what are all of these parameters and why do you need to provide them in order to calculate the sample size?

 ### Alpha
 Also known as the significance level, alpha is the threshold at which we deem a